I am on a search for truth about food, healing, and the holistic approach to life.

 The part of the graphic that estimates 1.5 square feet as the Prop 2 requirement is incorrect.
 Prop 2 requires enough space for an egg-laying hen to open their wings without touching an enclosure or another egg-laying hen, which is larger than 1.5 square feet.

-I think this graphic still helps bring some visual clarity to the discussion.
 Please note that organic egg-laying hens get 3 total square feet: 1 inside, and 2 outside on soil.

 Prop 12 is written by the Humane Society who wrote Prop 2 in 2008.
 (Prop 12 is simply edit suggestions for Prop 2.)
 But the Humane Society misled the public by marketing Prop 2 as cage-free, when they knew it didn’t have wording in it that addressed cages (because they wrote it).